Shivaansh/Number-Wizard/README.md

 # Number-Wizard
-Number wizard is a number guessing game which uses 10 iterations of a binary sorting algorithm to arrive at a user's guess of a number between 1 and 1000.
+Number wizard is a number guessing game which uses 10 iterations of a binary searching algorithm to arrive at a user's guess of a number between 1 and 1000.